 This is a fifteen-week course.
-A calendar will be provided once class enrollment is fixed and any revisions to the UPR-RP academic calendar in response to Hurricane Irma are published by the Administration.
+A calendar will be provided once class enrollment is fixed and any revisions to the UPR-RP academic calendar are published by the Administration.

-- September and part of October will be devoted to punctuation lessons and the class discussion of one or two texts chosen by the professor.
-The latter portion of the semester will consist of presentations of students' projects.
-A punctuation quiz will be given sometime in October, and a final exam will be given at the end of the semester.
-All quizzes and exams will be administered via email. - In the event that circumstances beyond the professor's control (storms, strikes, illness, etc.) should lead to missed classes during the semester, it is possible that up to 25% of the course may be presented via email or other methods not requiring physical class meetings.
-Exams and a few of the student presentations will make up this 25%.
+- August and September will be devoted to punctuation lessons and the class discussion of one or two texts chosen by the professor.
+The latter portion of the semester, beginning in late October, will consist of presentations of students' projects.
+A punctuation quiz will be given sometime in late September or early October, and a final exam will be given at the end of the semester.
+All quizzes and exams will be administered via email. - In the event that circumstances beyond the professor's control (storms, strikes, illness, etc.) should lead to missed classes during the semester, it is possible that up to 25% of the course may be presented via alternative methods not requiring physical class meetings.
+Exams administered by email and, if necessary, one or more of the student presentations will make up this 25%.
 It is strongly preferable that projects be presented in person, in the classroom; the email method will be used only in exigent situations.